keycloak/keycloak-quickstarts/proxy/traefik/reencrypt/README.md

 KC_HTTPS_TRUST_STORE_FILE: /opt/keycloak/conf/https-truststore/traefik-internal-cert.pem
 ```

-Mutual TLS (mTLS) is enabled by requiring Keycloak to authenticate the connecting client.
+Mutual TLS (mTLS) requires Keycloak to authenticate the connecting client.
-`KC_HTTPS_CLIENT_AUTH: required` enforces that any client connecting to Keycloak on port 8443
-must present a valid certificate. `KC_HTTPS_TRUST_STORE_FILE` specifies the truststore
+`KC_HTTPS_CLIENT_AUTH: required` enforces that any client connecting to Keycloak on port 8443 must present a valid certificate.
-containing the only accepted certificate — Traefik's internal certificate — ensuring that
-only Traefik can establish a connection to Keycloak on the backend network.
+`KC_HTTPS_TRUST_STORE_FILE` specifies the truststore containing the only accepted certificate, ensuring that only Traefik can connect to Keycloak on the backend network.

 ```
 KC_HTTPS_MANAGEMENT_CLIENT_AUTH: none
 ```
-This setting disables the mTLS requirement for the management endpoint (port 9000).
+This setting disables client certificate authentication on the management endpoint (port 9000).
 While the main HTTPS port (8443) requires Traefik to present its `traefik-internal` certificate,
 the management port is used exclusively for health checks and does not need mutual authentication.
-This allows Traefik to perform health checks against `/health/ready` without needing to present
-a client certificate on every poll.

 ## Resources